dahiyaaneesh/peclr/README.md

 We perform training and evaluation on [FreiHand](https://lmb.informatik.uni-freiburg.de/projects/freihand/) and youtube3D(https://github.com/arielai/youtube_3d_hands).
 These datasets should be downloaded in ``data/raw/freihand_dataset`` and  ``data/raw/youtube_3d_hands``folder of peclr directory.

-5. Download models.

-Note: The pre-trained models will be released soon.

- The models should be downloaded in ``data/models`` folder of peclr directory.

 # Training